devtyagi3909/devtyagi3909/README.md

 # Dev Tyagi

-**RTL & FPGA Design Engineer — AI Inference Silicon, Out-of-Order Microarchitecture, AXI Subsystems**
+**RTL & AI on FPGA Design Engineer , AI Inference Silicon, Out-of-Order Superscalar Microarchitecture, AXI Subsystems, LLM/RAG Acceleration**

 The AI industry's center of gravity has shifted from training to inference.
 Custom ASICs now command 40% of the inference accelerator market, the bottleneck has narrowed to a single discipline: writing RTL that moves data faster than arithmetic can consume it.
 That is the problem I work on.